Harrington Bridge: History

 Crossings at this point date at least from the 14th century when several timber bridges were built.
 Although one lasted 80 years, they were all washed away and in 1321 a ferry at Sawley was initiated.

 The existing bridge dates from 1789 to 1790 and was designed by the bridge engineer and architect, Thomas Harrison of Lancaster.
 The new bridge was a toll bridge and everyone except locals living in Sawley or Hemington (in Leicestershire) were required to pay the toll.
-The Lord of the Manor and his servants were also specifically excluded from toll charges.
+The lord of the manor and his servants were also specifically excluded from toll charges.
 In 1792, a ford to the west of the bridge became impassable as a result of a weir built at Redhill in Nottinghamshire which must have increased the income from tolls.
-The Lord of the Manor from 1779 was Charles Stanhope, 3rd Earl of Harrington.
+The lord of the manor from 1779 was Charles Stanhope, 3rd Earl of Harrington.

-The Act of Parliament authorising the construction of the bridge dates from 1788.
+The Sawley Ferry Bridge, Trent Act 1788 (28 Geo.
+3. c.
+80) authorised the construction of the bridge.